HarpersDad/CharacterStats/README.md

 - fixed an equipment issue that added gear buffs more than once.<br>
 - ui now shows the amount of gold that the selected player is holding.<br>
 - changed ui background to be blue with white text.<br>
+- character deletion, the delete button deletes the selected character.<br>

 <h2>Issues</h2>